tiberiuslazarus/EasyAutoSimC/README.md

 3) Html format results from SimC for the top 5 dps profiles will be saved in ./output/html/ .
 Open those to see what gear os equipped for that profile.

 The system will attempt to spawn multiple threads for simming.
-If more than CPUs are avaiable this value will be ([# of CPUs] - 2), otherwise only 1 thread will perform sims.
+If more than 2 CPUs are available this value will be ([# of CPUs] - 2), otherwise only 1 thread will perform sims.

 This default can be overriden in a config file by adding the following: